Skip to main content

 Configuring budgeting method

-Both of the above cases occurred during the incident.
-To make the SLO more sensitive to incidents, increase its capability to burn the budget during every minute of an incident.
-There are several ways to achieve this, but based on how this SLI behaves during an incident, we recommend applying the time slices method instead of occurrences occurrences.
+To make the SLO more sensitive to incidents, you can increase its ability to burn the budget during every minute of an incident.
+There are several approaches to achieve this.
+However, based on how this SLI behaves during an incident, we recommend using the time slices method instead of occurrences.

-The time slices method divides the SLO time window into good minutes and bad minutes.
-For example, any minute with a status code 500 event can be marked as a Bad minute.
-This can be achieved by setting a 100% time slice allowance.
-You can learn more about this method in our documentation.
+The time slices method divides the SLO time window into good and bad minutes.
+For example, any minute in which a 500 status code event occurs can be marked as bad.
+This configuration can be achieved by setting a 100% time slice allowance.

 Useful resources